Candyman (2021 film): Plot

-A teenager who attended Anthony's show and her classmates are killed after summoning the Candyman in their school bathroom.
+Meanwhile, a female teenager, who previously attended Anthony's show with her parents, and her friends are killed after summoning the Candyman in their school bathroom, with one of their classmates, who wasn't involved in the summoning, having arrived after and survived.
 Anthony undergoes a physical transformation, spreading from the bee sting on his hand across his entire body.
 He confronts his mother, Anne-Marie, after visiting a hospital and learning that she lied to him: he was born near Cabrini-Green, and was the baby taken the night Helen died.
 Anne-Marie admits the Candyman was responsible for the bloodshed blamed on Helen, and the community vowed never to speak his name.

 Brianna seeks out William, who abducts her to an abandoned church, where Anthony is in a fugue state.
 Shortly after Sherman's death, William witnessed his return as the Candyman when his sister and her friend summoned him and were killed.
 William plans to resurrect the Candyman "hive" as a form of retaliation against gentrifiers.
 Sawing off Anthony's hand and replacing it with a hook, William calls the police to have Anthony wrongfully gunned down as another vengeful spirit to join the hive.
 Chased into the Cabrini-Green row houses, Brianna stabs William to death with a pen.
 She is confronted by Anthony, who collapses in her arms and is shot dead by the police.

 Detaining Brianna in the backseat of a car, the police try to intimidate her into agreeing that Anthony was the killer and that his shooting was justified.
 Instead, she uses the rearview mirror to summon the Candyman, who appears as Anthony and massacres the police.
-Swarming with bees, his face transforms to that of Daniel Robitaille, instructing Brianna to "tell everyone" what she has witnessed.
+Swarming with bees, his face transforms to Daniel Robitaille, instructing Brianna to "tell everyone" what she has witnessed, as more police officers arrive.

 The film's end credits feature a shadow puppet montage of members of the growing Candyman hive, including Daniel, Sherman, Anthony Crawford, James Byrd Jr., George Stinney, and Anthony himself.